Your Credit Score

 When you're looking for a car, our handy calculator can help.
-With it, you can see how much a Fixed (Hire Purchase) or Flex (Personal Contract Purchase) Car Plan could cost each month.
+With it, you can see how much a Personal Contract Purchase (PCP) or Hire Purchase (HP) Car Plan could cost each month.

 To find out what you could pay each month, enter the full price of the new car, the deposit and how long you want to borrow for.